 Absolutely Not.
-They don’t wanna hear a grown man rap about sucking another grown man’s dick.
+They don’t want to hear a grown man rap about sucking another grown man’s dick.
 Sometimes even as the artist saying it, that can be a little awkward.

-The gay music community is very small.
-If you could pick one artist to break out besides yourself of course, who would you pick?
-Only once choice!
+The gay music community is small.
+If you could pick one artist to break out besides yourself of course, who would you choose?

 I would have to say Bry’Nt.
-He’s been in the game longer then I have and he’s also done A LOT.
+He has been in the game longer then I have, and he’s also done A LOT.
 In my eyes back in 2008 he changed the game for gay men to rap sexually.
 His first mixtape PornStar 1 was like a lyrical bible to gay men.
 He touched on a lot of things we go thru to this day, and the music was so ahead of its time.
-He was actually the first gay rapper I’ve ever heard of.
+He was the first gay rapper I’ve ever heard of.
 I was able to relate to what he was saying because I was living that life.
-He’s still doing music to this day and if anyone deserves it I think it should be him.
+He’s still making music to this day, and if anyone deserves it, I think it should be him.

 Do you feel as though, gay rappers aren’t taken seriously because most people would assume gay sex would be the topic of their raps?

-Content definitely plays a role in this.
-You have an artist that rap about gay sex and stuff like that and then you have rappers that just happen to be gay.
-The content is completely different.
-If all you rap about is fucking and sucking dick it gets played out, you get played out.
+Content plays a role in this.
+You have an artist that rap about gay sex and stuff like that and then you have rappers that happen to be gay.
+The content is entirely different.
+If all you rap about is fucking and sucking dick, it gets played out, and you get played out.
 I don’t care who you claim you’re within these raps, niggas in the hood are NOT bumping yo’ shit.
 Not everybody can relate to gay topics.
 You need versatility.
 I stop catering to “gay music” a while ago because they (gay men) don’t even play my shit like that.
-I just make music at this point.
-I might sprinkle it in every now and again because that’s who I am as a person but I ain’t trying to over season the chicken cause won’t anybody eat it!
+I make music at this point.
+I might sprinkle it in every now and again because that’s who I am as a person but I’m not trying to over season the chicken cause won’t anybody eat it!